rarese19/gpt-bert/model_pretraining/README.md

 Training progress is logged to Wandb with:
 - Separate tracking for MLM and CLM losses
-- Validation metrics every N steps
+- Validation metrics every N steps (Validation is done in an MNTP fashion and not a causal fashion)
 - Resource utilization statistics
 - Hyperparameter tracking